Enterprise Isometric Internet security firewall protection information

 Diagram: The data center firewall.

 Because Layer 4 firewalls cannot detect attacks at the application layer, virtual firewalls are ideal for cloud service providers (CSPs).
-Virtual firewalls can determine if requests are allowed based on their content by examining applications and not just their port numbers.
+Virtual firewalls can determine if requests are allowed based on their content by examining applications and not just port numbers.
 This feature can prevent DDoS attacks, HTTP floods, SQL injections, cross-site scripting attacks, parameter tampering attacks, and Slowloris attacks.

 **Network Security Components**